MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-setup.md

 ### Key improvement actions

 This section lists the top improvement actions you can take right now to make the largest positive impact on your overall compliance score.
-It lists actions that are not completed or failed with the assessment with high risks.

 ### Solutions that affect your score

-This section shows which solutions contain actions with the greatest opportunity to positively impact your score, and how many outstanding improvement actions you have in each solution.
+This section shows solutions containing actions with the greatest opportunity to positively impact your score, and the number of outstanding improvement actions in each solution.

 ### Compliance Score breakdown